 One reason for this is that the car gets the little things right — like immediate gas-pedal response, an obedient automatic transmission and good brake-pedal feel — at a time when more than a few cars, luxury or otherwise, are getting tripped up by these aspects of the driving experience that were once a given.

 But it also gets the big things right.
-Power from the twin-turbocharged 3.0-liter V-6 comes on in an effortless wave when you press the gas pedal, with plenty in reserve for passing slower-moving highway traffic.
+Power from the twin-turbocharged 3.0-liter V-6 comes on in an effortless wave when you press the gas pedal, with plenty of lb-ft of torque in reserve for passing slower-moving highway traffic.
 Mercedes will eventually come out with a high-performance AMG version of the E-Class coupe with what will likely be stupefying performance, but I was completely happy slashing past traffic in the E400.
-The car's EPA-estimated gas mileage of 20/26/22 mpg city/highway/combined is average among competitors.
+The car's powertrain has an EPA-estimated gas mileage of 20/26/22 mpg city/highway/combined is average among competitors.

 If you're looking for a place to get a little me-time, this space fits the bill nicely.
 Our test car had $950 multicontour front seats with power-adjustable lumbar, side bolsters and seat-cushion length, as well as a selection of massage modes.
 Want to perfume the cabin?
 Feel free to do so with the optional Air Balance cabin fragrance system, maybe while listening to your favorite song on the $5,400 Burmester 3-D Surround Sound audio system.
 (Hey, I never said this automotive me-time would be cheap.)